StatBio/Stochastic-Boltzmann-Machine/README.md

 These requirements depend on your operating system.

 **macOS**

-macOS’s default compiler AppleClang does NOT support OpenMP.
+macOS’s default compiler AppleClang does not support OpenMP.
-Therefore you MUST install LLVM + libomp + ninja:
+Therefore you must install LLVM + libomp + ninja:
 ```
 brew install llvm libomp ninja
 ```